deepikra/eks-workshop-v2/website/docs/servicemesh/40-ACM-private-ca/20-overview.md

 To do the below instructions, you need the following:

 * An AWS account.
 * The AWS Command Line Interface (AWS CLI), with the kubectl and eksctl tools installed and configured.
-Follow the instructions in Getting started with Amazon EKS – eksctl in the Amazon EKS User Guide.
 * Terraform
-* A clone of the repository https://github.com/aws-ia/terraform-aws-eks-blueprints.git to your machine.
-* Familiarity with Kubernetes and ISTIO Service Mesh.
 * A clone of the Github repository https://github.com/aws-ia/terraform-aws-eks-blueprints.

 ## Limitations